ZachJMoore/smart-kiln-pi-server/README.md

     $node js/server.js
 ```

-At the moment, this will only let you be able to check temperature from the web interface.
+~~At the moment, this will only let you be able to check temperature from the web interface.
 Currently selecting a schedule and pressing start will only console log the recieved schedule.
-I have commented out the PID portion as it is not ready yet and needs more work.
+I have commented out the PID portion as it is not ready yet and needs more work.~~

+The kiln object is now a class and has propper intergration for firing a schedule.
+Very little error handling has been added, but the ability to fire a schedule completely from the web interface is now supported.

 Help is very welcome, please feel free to make a pull request!